ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 - Windows have built-in roll-back feature `System Restore`.
 It will undo recent changes to the registry and hardware and software setup of your computer, without affecting your personal files and holiday photos.
 It's a good place to start if something has very recently gone wrong.

 - `Safe Mode` can be used to uninstall programs or devices, or run fixes, if you can't get into Windows normally.
-Tap F8 during boot-up to access the boot menu.
-Choose `Safe Mode` to launch a special stripped-down version of Windows that keeps drivers and background utilities to a minimum.
+Safe mode starts Windows in a basic state, using a limited set of files and drivers.
+If a problem doesn't happen in safe mode, this means that default settings and basic device drivers aren't causing the issue.
+Observing Windows in safe mode enables you to narrow down the source of a problem, and can help you troubleshoot problems on your PC.

+Up until Windows 10, booting up a computer in safe mode was easy.
+Pressing F8 during boot-up allowed you to access the boot menu and select "Safe Mode".
+It is more difficult to enter "Safe mode" in Windows 11.
+For Windows 11 to give you the option to enter "Safe Mode", the boot process must fail three times in a row.
+(You can simulate failing to boot by turning off your computer while it boots).
+Three failures will cause Windows to restart into "Automatic Repair" mode,  where you can  activate "Safe Mode".

 - You can find written instructions and video tutorials on how to do most tech related things.